foundersandcoders/jwt_workshop/04_hapi_oauth_jwt2.md

 npm install --save jsonwebtoken
 ```

-- secret: it can be  whater you want, save it as an environment variable.
+- secret: used for signing the token, it can be  whater you want, save it as an environment variable.
-- options object:
+- options object: include the expiration data and the subject.
 ```
 let options = {
         'expiresIn': Date.now() + 24 * 60 * 60 * 1000,